ruggleslab/press/readme.md

 ## Description

 This repository contains the code used to create PRESS.
 Is is mainly written in R and Python.
-The code is organized into the following folders:

-* `data-wrangling` contains code used to prepare the data for analysis
-* `analysis` contains code used to perform the analysis
-* `models` contains code used to create the models

-This repository is a work in progress.
-The manuscript is currently under review and will be linked here once it is published.
+The code as is relies on a config file to run.
+The config file is located in the config folder and is called `params.json`.

 ## Table of Contents